 Based on my studies of education, my personal learning experiences and the advice from countless experts and mentors, some fundamental learning principles have emerged.
 When I set out to create a place of learning - The Northstar School - I thus had a few guiding ideas in mind.
 In collaboration with our dedicated team of passionate educators we developed The Northstar Approach, a guiding framework designed to ensure that our school becomes a place where:

-Students are encouraged to ask and explore their own questions
+Students are encouraged to ask & explore their own questions.

-Students learn from their peers and their surroundings as well as from the teachers
+Students learns from their peers and their surroundings as well as from the teachers.

 Learning is fun, meaningful and relevant to students' lives.